 - 1. Gently insert a Data SD card into the Data SD slot on the Luminex until you hear a soft click.
 If the card does not insert easily, do not force it.
 Remove the card and reinsert it, ensuring it is straight without angling. - 2.
 From the Opening menu, touch Storage, SD Card, Format.
-A message prompts you to continue. - 3.
+A confirmation message prompts you to continue to format the card. - 3.
 Touch Yes to format the Data SD card.
 A message box displays, indicating the progress of the format.
-To abort the format, press No. - 4.
-A message displays confirming format completion. - 5.
-To display the Opening menu, press OK, Quit, OK.
+To abort the format, touch No. - 4.
+A message displays confirming format completion.
+To display the Opening menu, touch OK, Quit, OK.